graph antibody decay curves by antigen isotype

 rows_to_graph

-Note that if you directly specify rows_to_graph
+Note that if you directly specify rows_to_graph when calling this function,

 the row numbers are enumerated separately for each antigen isotype;